If you or someone you know has suffered a stroke, you know how troublesome the results can be.

 In other cases, they can be debilitating.

 However, in every case, there are adult speech therapy treatments that can help.

-Read on to find out more about stroke, and how a speech therapist can help.
+Read on to find out more about stroke, and how one of our Washington DC speech therapists can help.

 What Is A Stroke?

 Stroke is the fifth leading cause of death in the United States.

 Strokes are also one of the leading causes of disability.

 A stroke is caused when the flow of blood to your brain is interrupted.